Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_asynchronous_replication/guide.en-gb.md

 #### Where will the replicated data be stored since the replication rule configuration is managed by OVHcloud?

 Replicated data is stored like any other data in a bucket that OVHcloud automatically creates for you.
-The system selects the most suitable location — Strasbourg, Gravelines, or Roubaix — ensuring efficient and reliable offsite data protection.
+User can choose his destination region or let OVHcloud choosing the most suitable location automatically

 #### What if a replica bucket is deleted?